 We've tried to add a notice to any games that have been abandoned, informing players of the status of the game, and that the developer should not be expected to respond to contact requests.
 If the volume of support messages you're getting from players is beyond a reasonable capability to ignore (or respond to with "learn to read and leave me alone"), please let us know.

-We in no way intend to violate your intellectual property or copyright rights.
-If you believe that our hosting of your game does so in any fashion, please get in touch.
+The archive in no way intends to violate your intellectual property or copyright rights.
+If you believe that our hosting of your game does so in any fashion, please get in touch and we will work with you to resolve the issue as quickly as possible.

-However, please do note that we're not here to be constantly updating the website with new versions of actively developed titles, and we do prefer that you find some way of distributing your game yourself.
+However, please be aware that we're not here to be constantly updating the website with new versions of actively developed titles, and we do prefer that you find some way of distributing your game yourself.
+If you have a stable product we're happy to help you get it out to the community, but be aware that every update you make requires time, and the more we spend updating active games is less we can spend on older ones.

 In short, the archive is intended to be a backup source for accessing games; we're happy to provide that service for your titles as well, but we cannot function as a web host for the entire audiogames community.